att.extSym.names

 Common Music Notation (CMN) repertoire component declarations.

-multiRestMultiple measures of rest compressed into a single symbol, frequently found in performer parts.
+<multiRest>Multiple full measure rests compressed into a single bar, frequently found in performer parts.

 CMN ornament component declarations.